The Capital of Water, Matsue

 Important Annual Events in Matsue

 This cherry blossom festival is held at the site chosen as one of the 100 Best Cherry Blossom Spots in Japan and its night-time light up is just gorgeous.
-On Saturday and Sunday of the festival week, a Japanese traditional music concert, traditional dance and Yasugi folk song will be performed.
+On Saturday and Sunday of the festival week, Yasugi folk song performance and many fun events will be performed.

 Matsue Samurai Warriors Procession